surma/surma.dev/content/things/streams-for-reactive-programming.md

 Maybe somewhat surprisingly, I did not do any benchmarks.
 While I think there’s a good chance that RxJS will perform better in a benchmarking scenario, I have grown skeptical of the relevance of those kinds of benchmarks.
 The app performs well on a wide spectrum of devices (including the Nokia 2!), and that’s all that matters to me in the end.
 I was also more interested in comparing capabilities and developer experience first before jumping straight into the performance rabbit hole.

 ### Library size & cross-browser support

-ows uses `ReadableStream` as its basic type for observables, and `ReadableStream` is available in all major browsers.
-As a result, ows doesn't have to ship an implementation of the fundamental type itself.
-The entire ows library (the `really-big-bundle.js` version) currently weighs in at 2KiB after brotli.

 However, operators are implemented as `TransformStreams` and sinks as `WritableStreams`, [the support for which is more lacking][streams support].
 At the time of writing, only Blink-based browsers have full support for _all_ stream types.
 Firefox supports neither `WritableStreams`, `TransformStream` nor the `pipeTo()` or `pipeThrough()` methods.
 Safari is also lacking support for `WritableStream`.